Lampo (dog): History

-After a few years, the management of the Florence railway forced Barlettani to remove the dog.
-Lampo was put on a cargo train to Naples, but he managed to return after a few days.
-Later Lampo was given to a friend of the stationmaster in Barletta.
-After about five months, the dog managed to return to Campiglia Marittima, where he officially became the mascot of the railway station.
-His story intrigued journalists around the world, who dedicated television services, articles and covers to his story.
+After a few years, the railway management in Florence forced Barlettani to remove the dog.
+Lampo was put on a cargo train to Naples, but he returned after a few days.
+Later he was given to a friend of the stationmaster in Barletta.
+After about five months, the dog returned to Campiglia Marittima, where he officially became the mascot of the railway station.
+His story intrigued journalists around the world, who dedicated television services, articles, and covers to his story.

-On the evening of July 22, 1961 in Campiglia Marittima, a maneuvering cargo train hit the dog, who was then buried in the flowerbed at the foot of an acacia tree at the railway station.
+On the evening of 22 July 1961, Lampo was fatally hit by the cargo train in Campiglia Marittima.
+He was buried in the flowerbed at the foot of an acacia tree at the railway station.

 Commemoration

 Shortly after his death, thanks to railway workers and the American magazine This Week, a monument was inaugurated at the Campiglia Marittima railway station in memory of Lampo.

 In 1962 the book Lampo, the Traveling Dog (Italian: Lampo, il cane viaggiatore) was written by the stationmaster, Elvio Barlettani (died July 2006).
 The Garzanti publishing house published the book.
 It became successful with about fifteen editions until 2009 and has been translated into English, French, German, Japanese and Bengali.

-In 1967 story of Lampo was fictionalized by the Polish writer Roman Pisarski in the short story O psie, który jeździł koleją that has become school reading in the third grade classes of primary schools in Poland.
+In 1967, the story of Lampo was fictionalized by the Polish writer Roman Pisarski in the short story O psie, który jeździł koleją (from Polish: About the dog that traveled by train) that has become school reading in the third grade classes of primary schools in Poland.